 Wooden Shoes are not used in daily life

-The primary choice for footwear here in Holland are not wooden shoes.
+The primary choice for footwear here in Holland is not wooden shoes.
 Except for farmers, maybe.
 But in general, it's sneakers just as it is in your home country.
 Wooden shoes are not readily available in shops.
 Pretty much in tourist places only, that says enough.

 The Dutch: individual and independent or not?